Mother carrying young toddler on her back outdoors

 When considering arrangements for children, family court judges always refer to the following welfare checklist, which is set out in legislation:

-• The wishes and feelings of the child, taking into account their age, level of understanding and maturity.
-Most courts regard children of nine years and older as having an understanding of their circumstances.
+• The wishes and feelings of the child, considering their age, level of understanding and maturity.
+Most courts regard children of nine years and older as understanding their circumstances.

 • The child's physical, emotional and educational needs.